Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Most localities have a free weekly newspaper that is passed out to everyone in that area.
 Their advertising sections are typically very inexpensive.
 For example, my local free weekly charges $6.00 for a 15-word ad and then $0.40 for each additional word.
 You can easily stress that you are a local business.
 Keep your message short and to the point and you'll at least be getting the word out in the community about what you do.
 You may also want to write up a press release that could serve as a short article, include a photo and submit it for a possible article, which would be free advertising for you.

 Invest in High Quality Photos

 A really great blog must have engaging images.
-Really great images will not only attract more views, but more back links.
-When you’re originally building a site and are on a very tight budget, it is tempting to use free photos that allow people to reuse and repost, such as those from places like Photopin.
+High quality images for blogs will not only attract more views, but more back links.
+When you're originally building a site and are on a very tight budget, it is tempting to use free photos that allow people to reuse and repost, such as those from places like Photopin.
 However, those images might not be as high quality as your competitors.
 If you have an extra $10 to spend, you should be able to purchase around $10 photos that are 500 pixels or so wide from places like Deposit Photo.
 If you have enough to buy a bigger bundle of credits, the price goes down slightly.

 Think Outside the Box

 As you can see, there are a lot of little things you can do online and off to gain traction for your website.
 You'll be surprised at how easily and quickly that $10 here and $10 there adds up to more traffic for your site and new, loyal site visitors.